JuicyCrab/Eyasu-Smieja/README.md

-# Eyasu-Smieja
+# Profile ReadME
-# 👋 Hi, I'm JuicyCrab!
+# 👋 Hi, I'm Eyasu Smieja!

 I'm a student excited about AI/ML, data-driven projects, and how technology shapes our daily lives.
 I’m not an expert (yet!), but I love learning and experimenting—especially with: